Guided-Labs/Chef/Guided_labs/01-Labguide.md

 ### **Step-4: Generate your Cookbook**

+- Unzip the starter kit to a directory of your choice.

-- cd to chef-start\chef-repo\cookbooks and open command promt
+- Open the starter kit and navigate to the `chef-starter\chef-repo\cookbooks` directory.
+Then, open the command prompt.

 **1. Creating a Cookbook**